Skip to main content

 • Usually Gram-negative organisms, especially Escherichia coli, Enterobacter, Serratia, Pseudomonas and Proteus species.

-• Sexually transmitted infections may also be a cause - eg, Neisseria gonorrhoeae and Chlamydia trachomatis.
+• Sexually transmitted infections may also be a cause - for example, Neisseria gonorrhoeae and Chlamydia trachomatis.

 • Rarer causes include Mycobacterium tuberculosis.